pkim0/stock-tracker-app/README.md

 # Signup page

-user can directly imput their mail id and password after clicking the signup  whithout any additional pages and then click on signup then they will be redirected to login
+User can directly input their mail ID and password after clicking the signup without any additional pages and then click on signup then they will be redirected to login